- Acknowledgments, Releases, Waivers

-Professional – Anyone who competes using a compound bow as a certified professional in nationally sanctioned 3-D, indoor or field events must compete in an appropriate ASA Professional or Semi-Pro Class.
-Anyone who receives sponsor support that exceeds $4,000.00 per year in products, equipment, services, or direct cash support is required to shoot in Semi-Pro or higher.
+Professional – Anyone who competes using a compound bow as a certified professional in nationally sanctioned 3-D events must compete in an appropriate ASA Professional or Semi-Pro Class.
+Anyone who competes as a certified professional in nationally sanctioned indoor or field events must compete in an appropriate ASA Professional, Semi-Pro, or may elect to initially compete in the appropriate Senior Known 50 or Women’s Known 50 amateur class.
+Anyone who receives sponsor support that exceeds $5,000.00 per year in products, equipment, services, or direct cash support is required to shoot in Semi-Pro or higher.
 Anyone who has earned more than $10,000.00 in career ASA Pro/Am earnings must compete in Semi-Pro or higher unless a waiver has been granted by the Competition Committee.
-A competitor in a Pro Class who won less than $300.00 in their previous year of competition may participate in a semi-pro class.
+A competitor in a Pro Class who won less than $500.00 in their previous year of competition may participate in a semi-pro class.
 Moving back to an amateur class requires Competition Committee approval upon a written request.

-Pro Classes: Open to ASA members in good standing and the payment of an annual ASA Pro Certification.
+Pro Classes: Open to ASA members in good standing with a current ASA Pro Certification.

 |Known Open Pro||50||290||Known|